runapp/simple-ss-manager-manager/readme.md

  - Type `a1abc` or `a 1 abc` to add a slave on port `baseport+1` with password `abc`
  - Type `r1` or `r 1` for deleting slave on port `baseport+1`
  - Spaces just don't matter, `a      10barfoo` also works
+ - Default port base is 2000.
+To change it temporarily, run `./mync.py 3000` .
  - Check code for more details

 Attention: Don't move `mync.py` after step 3.
 Or you may need to run `install` again.

-Warning: using the remove function don't remove files in `~/.shadowsocks`.
+Warning: using the remove function don't remove conf files in `/root/.shadowsocks`.
 You have to remove them manually or next time the server starts those server ports will reappear!